 Allowing access to mobile phones in school introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-Our rules on the use of mobile phones are found within our Mobiles, TEAMS and Emails Policy.
+Our rules on the use of mobile phones are detailed in our Student Use of Mobiles, TEAMs and Emails guidance.